-- 34. Noting the importance of the manuals in guiding staff in the assessment of carbon and non-CO2 GHGs, it is imperative that they should be prepared in a user-friendly language for ease of understanding and assimilation by the targeted users.
-The Review Team is in agreement with KARI's request and recommends that these manuals should be synthesised.
-PCO staff should also be trained on their utilisation. - 35.
-Noting that nothing has been done as stipulated in the project sub component 1.2 (enhance capacity for developing carbon finance proposals), the Review Team recommends that ICRAF urgently address this aspect.
+- 33. Noting the importance of the manuals in guiding staff in the assessment of carbon and non-CO2 GHGs, it is imperative that they should be prepared in a user-friendly language for ease of understanding and assimilation by the targeted users.
+The Review Team is in agreement with KARI's request and recommends that these manuals should be revised and synthesised.
+The PCO staff should also be trained on the utilisation of the manuals at an appropriate time within the project timeline. - 34.
+Noting that little has been done as stipulated in the project sub component 1.2 (enhance capacity for developing carbon finance proposals), the Review Team recommends that ICRAF should review what needs to be done and prioritise the activities to undertake.

-Capacity building
+Capacity Building

-- 36. Considering the efforts and resources spent on team building and management of the project, and notwithstanding the fact that the Training Consultant has carried out a compressive training needs assessment and a training plan the Review Team recommends that at PCO level the following capacity building be accorded priority: - Training on leadership, team building and management for change; - Project cycle management including financial management; - Environmental and social impact assessment; - Facilitation skills; - Reporting and scientific writing; and - Peace building and conflict management.

-- 37. The Team also recommends that at community level the following capacity building be accorded priority: - The umbrella micro-catchments committees should be empowered to be service providers for continuity of the project impacts beyond the life of the project and as an exit strategy. - The umbrella micro-catchments committees should also be trained on leadership roles and project related aspects to competently undertake their responsibilities.
-This should be done in all river basins as a viable linkage to the community and for monitoring purposes. - 38.
+- 35. Considering the efforts and resources spent on team building and management of the project, and notwithstanding the fact that the Training Consultant has carried out a compressive training needs assessment and a training plan the Review Team recommends that at PCO level the following capacity building be accorded priority: - Training on leadership, team building and management for change; - Project cycle management including financial management; - Environmental and social impact assessment; - Facilitation skills; - · Reporting and scientific writing; and - Peace building and conflict management. - 36.
+The Team also recommends that at community level the following capacity building be accorded priority: - The umbrella micro-catchments committees should be empowered to be service providers for continuity of the project impacts beyond the life of the project and as an exit strategy. - The umbrella micro-catchments committees should also be trained on leadership roles and project related aspects to competently undertake their responsibilities.
+This should be done in all river basins as a viable linkage to the community and for monitoring purposes. - 37.
 The Review Team notes that the funds allocated for training have been exhausted and recommend that reallocation of funds be done to enable the project undertake required trainings.